One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 Set Your Budget Early

 Money drives decisions.
-Know your total budget before you fall in love with expensive venues or celebrity speakers.
+Know your total budget before you fall in love with expensive venues or production elements.

 Break it down by category: